MurrayShay/Android_CircularCountDownBar/README.md

 ```

 The progress bar is customizable by changing any of the available settings
-using innerBuilder design pattern like alertDialog in android.git
+using innerBuilder design pattern like alertDialog in android

 ``` JAVA
         public Builder setMaxProgress(int maxProgress)